 There are other things you can add to those Three Rs to enhance the memory process.
 The first two are the most important.
 The exact benefit of the other suggestions will depend on your learning style.
 (Also see “Scripture Memory Tips.”)

 - Consider the context – We want to have a correct understanding of any verse or passage we memorize.
 Taking Scripture out of its context is probably the most often cause for misunderstanding.
-(Also see “4 Things to Consider for Biblical Context” and “Do You Misuse Philippians 4:13?”)
+(Also see “How Literary Context Aids our Understanding, “4 Things to Consider for Biblical Context” and “Do You Misuse Philippians 4:13?”)

 - Reflect on Key Truths – Spend a few moments reflecting on the spiritual truths the verse teaches.
 This will help implant them in your heart and mind.
 (See also “The 4 R Bible Study Method for Everyday Use.”)
 For instance, what does the passage teach about God’s character, purposes, and ways?
 What does it teach about the nature of mankind or salvation or living a life that pleases God?